prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 The `num_shards` value is referring to the currently available `.spec.shards` from the [Prometheus custom resource definition](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.Prometheus).

-Given these values, a target is to be scraped by a given prometheus instance by using the following algorithm:
+Given these values, a target is to be scraped by a given Prometheus instance by using the following algorithm:

 ```go